-I work with non-profits and charities to improve their web content so that it’s easier to get their message across.
+I work with businesses, non-profits and charities to improve their web content so that it’s easier to get their message across.

 My professional experience covers a range of editorial sectors, from journalism and publishing to web editing and digital media.
 This means I know how to structure a story, meet deadlines, edit with accuracy and use content management systems with confidence.

 The common thread is my passion for clear communication: making sure your audience can find the information they need, understand what you’re saying, and respond to your message.

 Whether you need strategic advice or another pair of hands, I can help you.